Jordi1990/home-assistant.io/source/_integrations/aquacell.markdown

 ha_integration_type: device
 ---

 AquaCell is a water-softening device.
-The **AquaCell** {% term integration %} allows you to monitor your AquaCell device in Home Assistant.
+The [AquaCell](https://www.aquacell-waterontharder.nl/) {% term integration %} allows you to monitor your AquaCell device in Home Assistant.
 You will need your Aquacell account information as used in the **AquaCell** app.

-This integration also supports **Harvey** softeners.
+This integration also supports [Harvey](https://www.harveywatersofteners.co.uk/) softeners.

-{% include integrations/config_flow.md %}

 <div class='note warning'>
 This integration only works with <b>AquaCell</b> or <b>Harvey</b> devices which have an <b>i-Lid</b> and are configured through the 'Mijn AquaCell' or 'My Harvey' mobile app.
 </div>

+{% include integrations/config_flow.md %}

+{% configuration_basic %}
+Email address:
+  description: The email address used to login to the mobile app used to monitor the softener.
+  required: true
+  type: string
+Password:
+  description: The password used to login to the mobile app used to monitor the softener.
+  required: true
+  type: string
+{% endconfiguration_basic %}

 ## Sensors